 The Boeing 737-800 (TC-IZK) Pegasus Airlines took off from Izmir at 17:05, operating flight PC2193 in the direction of Istanbul - Sabiha Gökçen.
 At 18:18, the aircraft puts the wheels on runway 06 (concrete), but the pilots fail to stop it on the length of 3000 meters.

 The plane passed the end of it and went down a slope to the perimeter road and the highway in the vicinity of the airport, at which point it broke into pieces.
 Some pictures taken immediately after the accident show a small fire, but it seems to have been cleared immediately.

 The difference in level between the runway and the place where the aircraft stops is 30 meters.
 No deceased persons were reported, but some passengers and some of the crew members suffered serious injuries.

-At the time of the accident, at the Istanbul - Sabiha Gökçen International Airport there were gusts of up to 30 knots.
-The last recorded ground speed was 63 knots (about 120 km / h).
+At the time of the accident, there were gusts of up to 30 knots at Istanbul Sabiha Gökçen International Airport.
+The last recorded ground speed was 63 knots (approximately 120 km / h).

 Boeing 737-800 (TC-IZK) Pegasus Airlines is an 11-year-old aircraft.
 The first flight operated on January 23, 2009.

 INITIAL NEWS: Over 30 ambulances were sent to the scene.
 And the intervention teams assisted the passengers in the evacuation of the wreck.